Enidin (Brimonidine Tartrate)

 Who Should Not Take Enidin

-Do not use Enidin if you are allergic to brimonidine tartrate or any ingredients, if you are taking monoamine oxidase (MAO) inhibitor antidepressants, if you are a child under 2 years of age, or if the bottle seal is broken or shows signs of tampering.
+Do not use Enidin if you are allergic to brimonidine tartrate or any of its ingredients, if you are taking monoamine oxidase inhibitors, or if you are under 2 years of age.

 Medical Conditions to Discuss